voruti/json2config/README.md

 - The `-n` parameter allows you to disable this (converting) feature completely; if you want to only append the channel links.

-:exclamation:Item **dimensions** (value → dimension) currently will be lost in this process:exclamation: (They can - of course - manually be added afterwards)

 ### 2. Appending channel links from org.eclipse.smarthome.core.thing.link.ItemChannelLink.json to *.items files

 To append channel links to *already existing* .items files, you can use the second feature.
 If you already have